irumako/authortoday-wrapper/README.md

 # About
-AuthorToday-wrapper is a wrapper for Author Today (russian website to read books) API built using Python.
+AuthorToday-wrapper provides a Python wrapper for the Author Today API, a popular Russian website for reading books.
+The wrapper simplifies interactions with the API, making it easier for developers to integrate Author Today's functionalities into their applications.